HL7NZ/nhi/input/pagecontent/StructureDefinition-NhiPatient-intro.md

 <tr><td>id</td>
 <td>The NES enrolment id</td>
-<td>Unique identifier of the person's enrolment record. <br />
+<td>Unique identifier of the patient's enrolment record. <br />
-This will change when a person transfers to a new practice, but will not reflect minor changes within an enrolment.</td></tr>
+This will change when a patient transfers to a new practice, but will not reflect minor changes within an enrolment.</td></tr>

 <tr><td> Period.start </td>
 <td> enrolment.startDate </td>